rht-labs-events/summit-lab-2018-doc/scenario2/README.md

 This scenario has demonstrated failure and recovery steps for an etcd cluster, where old nodes were available to use.
 Ansible playbooks are available to do all these steps for you.

 If the nodes are completely lost / unrecoverable, there are addition steps involved to generate new certificates and distribute them.
-But this is out of scope for this lab.
+But this is out of scope for this lab scenario.

 Finally, all 3 `etcd` cluster hosts should now be back online in Grafana and no alerts in prometheus.
 Notify the instructor if this is not the case. :)